opensafely/documentation/docs/ehrql-new-tutorial-3a.md

 For those patients, the output dataset shows:

 * patient sex
-* whether the patient has ever been hospitalized
+* whether the patient has ever been hospitalised

 #### How the dataset definition works